The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Results

 Fig.~\ref{fig:metal_gra} also illustrates how measurements of radial metallicity gradients in galaxies can be influenced by the choice of center.
 In fact, when we choose starbursts as the center, flat and positive gradients are more easily observed.
 It is easy to define the center for thin disk galaxies, while it is more challenging for thick disk or irregular galaxies.
 As mentioned in \citet{Bellardini2021, Bellardini2022}, late-stage evolved thin disk galaxies exhibit minor variations in azimuthal angle; however, early-stage galaxies experience additional azimuthal scatter due to gas flows.
 Feedback mechanisms within the galaxy, such as localized star formation activities, influence azimuthal metal abundance variations and lead to a patchy distribution of metals (as shown in \texttt{m12c} at $z=2.28$ in Fig.\ref{fig:metal_gra}), resulting in observable an larger azimuthal scatter.
 The impact of these dynamics is particularly significant in galaxies with active star formation or turbulent conditions, where localized events can rapidly alter the metal distribution.
 These analyses, distinct from radial distributions, provide more information related to local conditions.
 In this paper, we use the galaxy's center of mass as the center for measuring metallicity gradients, and we do not discuss other potential centers for measurement extensively.

-In the following parts of this section, we first present the Mass-Metallicity Relation (MZR) of our samples in Section~\ref{subsec:MZR}.
-Next, we explore the relationships of metallicity gradient with stellar mass and sSFR in Section~\ref{subsec:ZtoM}.
+In the following parts of this section , we explore the relationships of metallicity gradient with stellar mass and sSFR in Section~\ref{subsec:ZtoM}.
 In Section~\ref{subsec:Ztok}, we examine the correlation between metallicity gradient and the degree of rotational support.
 Following that, in Section~\ref{subsec:Ztoz}, we discuss the dependence of metallicity gradient on redshift across all our samples, with a specific focus on \texttt{m12b}.
 Finally, using \texttt{m12b} as an example, we investigate the formation of positive gradients in Section~\ref{subsec:positive}.